CodeHarborHub/codeharborhub.github.io/dsa-solutions/lc-solutions/0000-0099/0024-swap-nodes-in-pairs.md

 ### Conclusion

 The above solution effectively swaps every two adjacent nodes in a linked list without modifying the values in the nodes themselves.
 It utilizes a recursive approach to swap pairs of nodes, ensuring that the final linked list is correctly swapped.
-This solution has a time complexity of O(n), where n is the number of nodes in the linked list, making it efficient for handling the given constraints.
+This solution has a time complexity of $O(n)$, where n is the number of nodes in the linked list, making it efficient for handling the given constraints.